 Everybody wants access to great amenities, but should they really be a deciding factor during your home hunt?
-In this article SARAH JUBB from Little Real Estate explains the importance public amenities play when researching the best location in which to purchase a property.
+In this article the LITTLE REAL ESTATE team explains the importance public amenities play when researching the best location in which to purchase a property.

 When you’re looking for a property to rent or buy, it is important to be careful when you attend inspections to make sure the property meets all your expectations.
 If you can picture yourself living happily and feeling at home there, this will instantly make that property more desirable to you.

 One of the factors that can contribute most to whether a property is desirable or not is the amenities available.
 Properties with access to useful amenities are generally more popular than ones without.

 Firstly, an amenity is a desirable or useful feature or facility of a building or place.